 20. Is there any other person that has threatened you or that you are afraid of?
 (If yes, consider extended family if honour based violence.
 Please specify who) 21.
 Do you know if () has hurt anyone else?
 (Children/siblings/elderly relative/stranger.
 For example.
 Consider HBV.
-Please specify who and what) Children 22.
-Has () ever mistreated an animal or the family pet?
+Please specify who and what) Children Another family member Someone from previous relationship 22.
+Has (...) ever mistreated an animal or the family pet?
 ABUSER(S) Yes No 23.
 Are there any financial issues?
 For example, are you dependent on () for money/have they recently lost their job/other financial issues?
 24.Has () had problems in the past year with drugs (prescription or other), alcohol or mental health leading to problems in leading a normal life?
 (Please specify what) Drugs Alcohol Mental Health 25.
 Has () ever threatened or attempted suicide?
 26. Has () ever breached bail/an injunction and/or any agreement for when they can see you and/or the children?
-(Please specify) Bail conditions 27.
+(Please specify) Bail conditions Non Molestation/ Occupation Order Child contact Arrangements Forced Marriage Protection Order 27.
 Do you know if () has ever been in trouble with the police or has a criminal history?
-(If yes, please specify) DV Sexual Violence Other violence Other O Other relevant information (from victim) which may alter risk levels.
-Describe: (consider for example vulnerability - disability, mental health, alcohol/substance misuse and/or the abuser's occupation does this give unique access to weapons i.e. ex-military, police, pest control) - Is there anything else you would like to add to this?
+(If yes, please specify) DV Sexual Violence Other violence Other Other relevant information (from victim) which may alter risk levels.
+Describe: (consider for example vulnerability - disability, mental health, alcohol/substance misuse and/or the abuser's occupation does this give unique access to weapons i.e. ex-military, police, pest control) • Is there anything else you would like to add to this?